 We are trapping a generation of people to start them off into adulthood with crushing debt, just so they can work their entire lives to pay it off, hopefully try and find some meaning or purpose along the way, and then die.

 Think about how many more new ideas or innovations we could be harnessing if we gave young people the financial freedom to pursue their interests and ambitions.
 Amazing inventions have come from America.
 Do you think Thomas Edison wrestled with student loan debt?
 The next visionary to mitigate climate change could be one of my peers, but he or she might be too waylaid working a thankless job that they can’t devote any time to their invention or idea.
 We could be raising an entire society of visionaries, but if we don’t give them the chance envision, how are we ever going to get ahead in the world?
+Do you have any invention idea?
+There are services offered by InventHelp to help you with your invention journey!

 We need to raise a better society.
 We need to expand peoples’ minds.
 We need to forgive student loan debt.
 We need to dramatically cut the cost of colleges.
+It is advisable for students to check with KreditFinanzcheck first before applying for a student loan.

 Did college ruin my life?
 Paying for it certainly did.
 Not to wax poetic on “what ifs”, but had I graduated college without debt, today: